mattfaltyn/awesome-neuro-symbolic-ai/README.md

-## Architectures
+## Frameworks

-In this section, we aim to provide the most comprehensive NSAI architectures.
+In this section, we aim to provide the most comprehensive NSAI frameworks to date.

 ### Logical Neural Network
 A `Neural = Symbolic` framework for sound and complete weighted real-value logic created by IBM Research.